igsr/gca_1000genomes_website/_searchable/data.md

 ## Download data

-The data for contained in IGSR can be downloaded from the FTP site hosted at the EBI [ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/).
+The data contained in IGSR can be downloaded from the FTP site hosted at the EBI [ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/).

 The data can be downloaded via FTP, Aspera and Globus GridFTP.
 More information about using Aspera or Globus can be found in our FAQ: